 However, some still worry about bottlenecks on the Sonoran side of the port.

-A roughly 8-mile stretch of road, called the “fiscal corridor,” leads away from the Mariposa port and joins with Mexican highway 15.
-Businessman Miguel Abed leases the fiscal corridor, and as concessionary, he is responsible for upkeep and improvements to the road.
+A roughly 8-mile stretch of road, called the “fiscal corridor,” leads away from the Mariposa port.
+That joins with Mexican highway 15, which is leased to businessman Miguel Abed.
+As concessionary, Abed is responsible for upkeep and improvements to the road.
 In return, he receives tolls.

 The fiscal corridor is meant to speed up traffic away from the port.
 Drivers go through customs at the end of the corridor, away from the border.
 Ideally, that lets products and goods enter Mexico without long waits at the border, said Sebastián Galván Duque Covarrubias, who handles economic issues for the Mexican Consulate in Tucson.
 It also keeps trucks out of the Nogales city center.